tpoisot/ms_proba_networks/ms/maintext.md

 # Introduction

-Ecological networks are an efficient way to represent the interactions between individuals, populations, or species.
-Historically, their study has focused on describing their structure, with a particular attention on food webs [@dunn06] and plant-pollinator interactions [@basc03;@jord87], and linking this structure to community or ecosystem-level properties such as stability [@mcca14], the maintenance of species richness [@bast09;@haer14], or ecosystem functioning [@theb03;@duff02].
-To a large extent, the description of ecological networks resulted in the emergence of questions about how functions emerged from structure, and this stimulated the development of a dense methodological literature.
+Ecological networks are an efficient way to represent biotic interactions between individuals, populations, or species.
+Historically, their study focused on describing their structure, with a particular attention on food webs [@dunn06] and plant-pollinator interactions [@basc03;@jord87].
+The ultimate outcome of this line of research was linking this structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;@haer14], or ecosystem functioning [@theb03;@duff02].
+To a large extent, the description of ecological networks resulted in the emergence of questions about how functions emerged from structure, and this stimulated the development of a riche methodological literature.

 Given a network as input, measures of network structure return a *property* based on one or several *units* from this network.
-Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emerging* (they require knowledge of higher-order structures).
+Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emerging* (they require knowledge of, and describe, higher-order structures).
 For example, connectance, the proportion of realized interactions, is a direct property of a network.
 The degree of a node (how many interactions it is involved in) is a direct property of the node.
 The